Why the Mecca Hills Are so Tortured: The Geology of Twisted Canyons Hike

 After slightly more than half a mile, our trail breaks from the main wash and follows a smaller canyon opening on the right.

 Their woody stem structure helps reduce water loss and can store moisture during dry spells.
-A deep and spreading root system helps the plant draw moisture from a large area
+A deep and spreading root system helps the plant draw moisture from a large surface area.

-The Mecca aster is impacted by reduced winter precipitation, with moderate to severe drought diminishing its flowering.
+To bloom, the Mecca aster relies on measurable rainfall events during late winter and early spring.
 Considering that the Coachella Valley has seen minimal rainfall over the last 13 months and this winter has also been exceptionally dry, it's astonishing that we noticed any blooms at all.

-One advantage of having a SME prehike the trail is their ability to discover hidden gems that we might otherwise miss.
+One advantage of having a subject matter expert prehike the trail is their ability to discover hidden gems that we might otherwise miss.
 One such discovery was the big-jawed termite tubes at the base of several plants.
-Until Ada and Susan pointed them out, neither Dave nor I, nor most FODM hike participants had seen them on previous hikes.
+Until Ada and Susan pointed them out, neither Dave nor I, along with most FODM hike participants had ever seen them on previous hikes.

 What are these tubes?
 They are protective foraging sleeves constructed from a type of termite cement composed of soil, saliva, and fecal material.
 Termites create these mud tubes to shield themselves from predators like lizards and birds while moving and foraging above ground.
 Without an exoskeleton, termites are highly vulnerable to drying out; the tubes also help maintain moisture and protect them from the scorching sun.